 — Matt Gelb (@MattGelb) June 11, 2019

-So there’s a lesson in this.
-Not that he’ll be around to do anything about it now—but someday if he’s called up again, and another “Jared” comes to the plate, he can tell the manager:
+But there’s a lesson in this, somewhere.
+Not that he can do anything about it now, but—someday if he’s called up again, and another “Jared” comes up to bat, he can tell the manager:

-The Jared Principle would, for one day, lose all its might.
+The Jared Principle would, so says the theory, lose all of its might.